It’s Take Two of his book tag! This time I’ve been nominated by the lovely Emily over at A Literary Life.

 🔪MY SEVEN FACTS

 I sit beside a complete stalker at work and she’s driving me crazy.
 Okay, maybe “stalker” is a bit harsh, but for real this woman is obsessed with me and I can’t seem to impress upon her that I would like her to fuck right off without being totally rude.
 But I can’t do that because “professionalism” and “healthy work environment.”
-I’ve had to go to my manager and ask that she be moved away from me because she makes work very uncomfortable.
+I’ve had to go to my manager and ask that I be moved away from her because this woman makes work very uncomfortable.
 Fingers crossed for a stalker-free 2019.

 Some of the weird things she does/has done: